 There were some very frustrating limits to technology as well.
 There was the post, but it took an age.
 One might have to wait two weeks for a letter and there might be little to do in that time other than check up on the garden, go for long walks, read three Russian novels and talk to the children.
 Travel for work took an equal eternity.
 One might be sent to Hamburg by the firm, which could mean four whole days, three of them at sea, some of them spent slowly eating kartoffelsalat and a schnitzel, chatting to fellow passengers and staring out from the ship’s window at the wheat fields near Neuharlingersiel.

 The third and related fear is that we now have almost no time to invest in our personal lives.
 We constantly search for that elusive holy-grail quaintly termed by magazines ‘work-life balance’.
-But anyone who sincerely believes that such an equilibrium might be possible has not begun to understand the logic of capitalism.
+Anyone who sincerely believes that such an equilibrium might be possible has not begun to understand the logic of capitalism.

 According to the Romantic ideal, a lover can be kind and good only when they readily communicate their feelings.
 But the level of openness this assumes is wholly at odds with the realities of modern work.
 After a tricky day (or week), one’s mind is likely to be numb with worries and duties.
 We may not feel like doing much besides sitting in silence, staring at the kitchen appliances, running through a series of dramas and crises.
 Such preoccupation is not pleasant to witness: it risks expressing itself in a range of not very endearing symptoms: grunting, sighing, brooding silence and a short-fused temper.
 The most innocuous sounding question about how the day might have gone can elicit a growl – then, if it is repeated, an explosion.